adevur/docker-easy-samba/docs/DOCUMENTATION.V1.md

-For example, if you use features that have only been introduced in `easy-samba` version `1.1.x`, you could add `"version": "1.1"` into your `config.json`, so that if this config file is used in `easy-samba` version `1.0.x`, `easy-samba` will inform the user with this log: `[ERROR] easy-samba configuration syntax is not correct: THIS CONFIGURATION FILE REQUIRES A VERSION OF EASY-SAMBA COMPATIBLE WITH '1.1'`.
+For example, if you use features that have only been introduced in `easy-samba` version `1.1.x`, you could add `"version": "1.1"` into your `config.json`, so that if this config file is used in `easy-samba` version `1.0.x`, `easy-samba` will inform the user with this log: `[ERROR] easy-samba configuration syntax is not correct: THIS CONFIGURATION FILE USES FEATURES THAT REQUIRE EASY-SAMBA VERSION '1.1' OR NEWER`.

 You are not obliged to add `version` property into your `config.json` file in order to use latest features of `easy-samba`.